Master of Arts in Liberal Arts

 History Seminar Historic Implications of the Individual and Governments

 In this class, a variety of great classical historians are read, including Herodotus, Thucydides, Plutarch, and Tacitus.
 Through the eyes of these authors, students witness the rise and fall of the empires of Athens and Rome, confronting questions such as: What is the connection between democracy and empire?
-How durable is the republican form of government?
 What precipitates change from one form of government to another?
-In addition, students consider the role of the individual in history, particularly through the lives of remarkable leaders of antiquity including Themistocles, Pericles, Alcibiades, Caesar, Cato, Augustus, and others.
+Students also consider the role of the individual in history, particularly through the lives of remarkable leaders of antiquity including Themistocles, Alcibiades, Caesar, Augustus, and others.

 Mathematics and Natural Science Seminar Challenging the Ideas of Nature and Science

 This class considers a series of texts which set forth different understandings of the enterprise of science, including what its goals, methods, and subject matter might be.
 When we speak of “natural science” what do we mean by “nature” and “science”?
 Do we wish to contemplate nature or to master it?
-How is the pursuit of scientific knowledge related to the pursuit of a good life for human beings?
-Can we know how to pursue scientific knowledge without presupposing understanding of its objects?
-Are questions about matter void, infinity, space, time, and motion questions that should be answered by science?
 Can the human soul be an object of natural science?
 These and other questions are raised by the texts of Lucretius, Plato, Aristotle, Bacon, Harvey, Descartes, Newton, Leibniz, Darwin, and Freud or Jung.